telosnetwork/telos-docs/docs/zero/about/platform_and_toolchain.md

 ## EOSIO.CDT

-EOSIO.CDT is a toolchain for WebAssembly (Wasm) and a set of tools to facilitate contract writing for the EOSIO platform.
-In addition to being a general-purpose WebAssembly toolchain, EOSIO-specific optimizations are available to support building EOSIO smart contracts.
+EOSIO.CDT is a toolchain for WebAssembly (Wasm) and a set of tools to facilitate contract writing for the Antelope platform.
+In addition to being a general-purpose WebAssembly toolchain, EOSIO-specific optimizations are available to support building Antelope smart contracts.
 This new toolchain is built around Clang 7, which means that EOSIO.CDT has most of the current optimizations and analyses from LLVM.

 ## EOSJS